themesberg/flowbite/content/getting-started/nuxt-js.md

 ---
 layout: home
 title: Tailwind CSS Nuxt.js - Flowbite
-description: Learn how to install Tailwind CSS with Flowbite for your Nuxt.js project and start developing with the most popular Vue-based framework inspired by Next.js
+description: Learn how to install Tailwind CSS with Flowbite for your Nuxt 3 project and start developing with the most popular Vue-based framework inspired by Next.js
 group: getting-started
 toc: true
 requires_nuxtjs: true